Table of content

 1.3 Download the source package:

 The source package is recommended for manual installation.
-It contains all the necessary files and documentation.
+It contains all the necessary files and instructions.

-- Alternatively, you can download TYPO3 directly to the server via command line - e.g. with wget or curl.wget https:// get.typo3. org/13.4.tar.gz
+Alternatively, you can load TYPO3 directly onto the server via command line - e.g. with wget or curl.

 2.1 Unpacking files